evanlucas/EasyNotify/README.md

 		git clone https://github.com/evanlucas/easynotify
 		cd easynotify
-		ln -s $THEOS theos		#Done so we can get a reference to theos make
-		cp obj/libeasynotify.dylib $THEOS/lib
+		ln -s $THEOS theos			# Done so we can get a reference to theos make package install		# To get it on your device cp obj/libeasynotify.dylib $THEOS/lib

 - Create a new tweak